tetrapod00/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 Video RAM
 ---------

-The **Video RAM** tab shows the video RAM usage of the game while it is running.
+The :tab:`Video RAM` tab shows the video RAM usage of the game while it is running.
 It provides a list of every resource using video RAM by resource path, the type of resource it is, what format it is in, and how much Video RAM that resource is using.
 There is also a total video RAM usage number at the top right of the panel.